thepg24/TouhouDeck/README.md

 # TouhouDeck
-TouhouDeck is a script that provides a convenient way to play the classic Touhou/Seihou games on the Steam Deck, or other Linux-based handheld PCs.
+TouhouDeck is a script that provides a convenient way to set up and play the classic Touhou/Seihou games on the Steam Deck, or other Linux-based handheld PCs.

 # Contents
 [Supported Titles](#supported-titles)<br>